 Treatment of Diabetic Retinopathy

-PHOTOCOAGULATION involves the use of a LASER beam to seal leaking blood vessels and prevent growth of abnormal blood vessels.
+PHOTOCOAGULATION involves the use of a LASER beam to seal leaking blood vessels and prevent the growth of abnormal blood vessels.
 This procedure does not require hospitalization.
 In background retinopathy, if blood vessels are leaking fluid into the macula, laser treatment stops the leakage and may improve or stabilize vision.
 In proliferative retinopathy, laser treatment may involve one or more sessions depending on the type and severity of retinopathy.
-Laser treatment significantly reduces the chances of severe visual loss by destroying the abnormal blood vessels and preventing growth of more such vessels.
+Laser treatment significantly reduces the chances of severe visual loss by destroying the abnormal blood vessels and preventing the growth of more such vessels.
 Vision may improve or stabilize within several weeks to a year.
 It is important to remember that laser treatment is not a one-time procedure.
 Regular follow up is extremely important.
 Your doctor will tell you when to return for a check-up.

 Recently, along with laser treatment, certain medication when injected into the eye or just outside the eye has shown encouraging results.
-These medicines include intravitreal Avastin, lucentis as well as steroids.
+These medicines include intravitreal Avastin, Lucentis as well as steroids.
 They often need to be repeated in order to keep the swelling in check.
 Being injected into the eye they are however to be used cautiously and judiciously.

 If the vitreous is too clouded with blood or there is traction retinal detachment, laser treatment will not work.
 In this situation, a surgical procedure called VITRECTOMY needs to be performed.
-In this operation, opaque vitreous gel is removed from within the eye by a special instrument that simultaneously sucks and cuts the vitreous.
+In this operation, the opaque vitreous gel is removed from within the eye by a special instrument that simultaneously sucks and cuts the vitreous.